-Deshaun Watson’s accusers to submit materials to police; lawyer says more suits coming
+Deshaun Watson’s accusers to submit materials to police; attorney says more suits coming

-“The case isn’t about money and it certainly is not about seeking publicity or fame,” Buzbee said during a news conference in Houston.
-“I personally don’t need it and these women don’t want it.
+“The case isn’t about money, and it certainly is not about seeking publicity or fame,” Buzbee said during a news conference in Houston.
+“I personally don’t need it, and these women don’t want it.
 This case is about female empowerment, taking the power back.”

 Watson’s attorney, Rusty Hardin, called the accusations “meritless” in a written statement Friday but declined to address specific aspects of the alleged incidents at this point.